Frequently asked

 Who is behind Bithyné? +

-A small atelier based in Hannover, with deep ties to Anatolian plant culture.
+A small atelier based in Germany, with deep ties to Anatolian plant culture.
 The hand stays quiet; the lineage is what matters.

 What does the name mean? +